matthewjwoodruff/dotfiles/README.md

 inoremap <F1> <nop>
 ```

-You could map to <Esc> instead, but the absolute best thing
+You could map to `<F1>` to `<Esc>` instead, but the
-to do is to start using `^[` instead of escape, because the
+absolute best thing to do is to start using `^[` instead
-`[` is more reliably located and closer to the home row.
+of escape, because the `[` is more reliably located and
+closer to the home row.

+Laptop keyboards can be a problem here too, unfortunately,
+because some of them have a `Fn` key to the left of
+`Ctrl`, and others put it between `Ctrl` and the logo key.
+You could remap `Ctrl` to Caps Lock, but I like Caps Lock
+where it is.

 # Kakoune

-Three cheers for kak!
-It's a delightful text editor.
+If you overuse visual mode in Vim and feel guilty about
+it, consider using Kakoune.
+Kakoune is modal like Vim,
+but it's oriented around selections rather than actions.
+I use it as my primary editor for writing programs.

 ## High Priority

 I tend to use spaces for indent because I spend so much
 time writing Python.
 And for Python, 4-space tabs are
 not optional.
 I don't have deep personal feelings one
 way or the other.
-Just try to be consistent, people:
+Just try to be consistent, people!

 ```
 hook global WinCreate .* %{